Pimzino/file-length-lint/README.md

   <img src="https://raw.githubusercontent.com/Pimzino/file-length-lint/main/images/problemstab.gif" width="700" alt="Problems tab showing file length lint errors">
 </p>

-2. **Real-time scanning**: The extension scans files in your workspace in real-time using multi-threading to find files that exceed the maximum line count.
+2. **Real-time scanning**: The extension scans files in your workspace in real-time using a high-performance language server to find files that exceed the maximum line count.
 This happens without requiring you to open the files, ensuring all problematic files are identified efficiently.
+Binary files and files larger than the configured size limit are automatically skipped.

 3. **Status bar indicator**: The extension shows the current file's line count in the status bar, along with the maximum allowed for that file type.
 The indicator turns red when the file exceeds the limit.